grillazz/fastapi-greatexpectations/README.md

-In this place two personas William Shakespeare as [Data Feed](https://github.com/catherinedevlin/opensourceshakespeare) and Charles Dickens as [Data Validation](https://greatexpectations.io/expectations/) will be hosted by Almighty Monty Python as Service :)
+In this place two personas William Shakespeare as [Data Feed](https://github.com/catherinedevlin/opensourceshakespeare) and Charles Dickens as [Data Validation](https://greatexpectations.io/expectations/) will be hosted by Almighty Monty Python as Watchman Service :)

 Can we be better prepared for expected unexpected philosophy ?
 The `expect the unexpected` philosophy leads to the freedom of